frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 ## Conclusion

 That's all!!
-Through this article, you can see several benefits of containerization that simplifies the setting up process to boost and helps our development quickly spin up in all aspects such _portability_, the containers can run consistently on any infrastructure, _resource-efficiency_: containers only package the necessary libraries and dependencies for the code, _scalability_: it can be easily added and updated to meet changing demands.
+Through this article, you can see several benefits of containerization that simplifies the setting up process to boost and helps our development quickly spin up in all aspects such _portability_, the containers can run consistently on any infrastructure, _resource-efficiency_, containers only package the necessary libraries and dependencies for the code, and _scalability_, it can be easily added and updated to meet changing demands.

 PostgreSQL was considered a not good choice when compared to another SQL-based engines.
 However, it's getting better and... better to become the one of the best and most-loved one right now.
 It was long a bit, but I hope you found something helpful.